The holomorphic couch theorem: Preliminaries

 This is also true if $X$ is a CW-complex and $Y$ is a $K(\pi,1)$ \cite[p.90]{Hatcher}.
-If $X$ and $Y$ are hyperbolic surfaces, then either hypotheses are satisfied.
-The most useful consequence for us is that homotopy classes of maps from a finite Riemann surface to a hyperbolic surface are closed.
+If $X$ and $Y$ are finite Riemann surfaces and $Y$ is not the sphere, then either hypotheses are satisfied.
+The most useful consequence for us is that homotopy classes of maps between finite Riemann surfaces are closed.